 There’s no city quite like Chicago–and as these Chicago quotes show, despite the city’s many flaws (see: winter), it has a way of getting under your skin and making you love it.

-There’s something magical about the Windy City, a sprawling metropolis born on the banks of Lake Michigan that endures heavy winters, has long fought corruption (including from the USA’s most notorious gangster, Al Capone), and continually maintains a fantastic artistic community and endless architectural delights.
+There’s something magical about the Windy City, a sprawling metropolis born on the banks of Lake Michigan that endures heavy winters, has long fought corruption (including from the USA’s most notorious gangster, Al Capone), and continually maintains a fantastic artistic community, endless architectural delights, an excellent food scene, and plenty of photo spots.

 Considering a trip to Chicago soon?